Abdnakkash/Guess-The-Number-Game/README.md

 ## Feedback:

-1- If your guess is lower than the secret number, you'll receive a hint to aim higher.
+1. If your guess is lower than the secret number, you'll receive a hint to aim higher.
-2- Conversely, if your guess exceeds the secret number, you'll be nudged to aim lower.
+2. Conversely, if your guess exceeds the secret number, you'll be nudged to aim lower.
-3 -Upon a correct guess, revel in the glory of your victory!
+3.Upon a correct guess, revel in the glory of your victory!

 ## Challenge yourself and embark on the quest to unveil the enigmatic number.